angstsmurf/spatterlight/README.md

 This is beta software!
 There is no warranty: use it at your own risk.
 You will need Mac OS X 10.7 or higher.
 There are separate versions for later operative systems.
 Make sure you download the right one for your system.

-This is an updated fork of Spatterlight, which was originally written by Tor Andersson.
-Copyright 2007-2020 by Tor Andersson.
+Spatterlight was originally written by Tor Andersson.
+Copyright 2007-2020 by Tor Andersson and the respective interpreter authors.

 Please provide bug reports as [issues][issues].

-[ccxvii]: http://ccxvii.net/spatterlight/ "ccxvii.net: Spatterlight homepage"
 [issues]: https://github.com/angstsmurf/spatterlight/issues "The issues page of this repository"